undeadinu/minimal-mistakes/_posts/2017-01-01-digital-critical-editions.md

+---
-# Ideas for “EMLO 2.0”: Digital Critical Editions
+title: "Ideas for “EMLO 2.0”: Digital Critical Editions"
+categories:
+  - 2017 COST Action
+tags:
+  - content
+  - css
+  - edge case
+  - lists
+  - markup
+---

+Transforming EMLO into a tool for scholars wishing to conduct research on correspondence from the early modern period

 ##### Project Leader